Tearnote/gamecraft-website/README.md

 (Live version of the swatch available [here](https://tearnote.github.io/gamecraft-website/doc/swatch.html).)

 Similarly, the font needs to be clear and inviting.
 The headers will use [Poppins SemiBold 600](https://fonts.google.com/specimen/Poppins) for its simple geometric forms, and the main content will use the highly legible [Quicksand Regular 400](https://fonts.google.com/specimen/Quicksand), which contrasts it with a thinner weight and friendly rounded strokes.
+The font is very large for headers to assist in quickly scanning the page for sections the user is looking for, though they get smaller on mobile displays.

+The design of the site features bold vertical and horizontal lines, guiding the user's line of sight as an allegory for Gamecraft being focused on learnability and guidance - "we'll tell you where to go."

 ![Illustration of the font pairing](doc/fonts.png)